saolsen/wizard-game/README.md

 WizardClient is written in C (and uses raylib).
 The client is targeted at the big three desktop platforms; Windows, OSX and linux.
 (They have not all been tested yet.)

-WizardServer is also written in c and is a netcode.io service.
+WizardServer is also written in C and is a netcode.io service.
 It runs on Windows and OSX because it makes development easier but it is really only meant to target Linux in production.

 WizardAPI is written in python and uses postgres to store state.